-- Speeding Using a vehicle without insurance - Driving an untaxed vehicle Seat helt offences - No MOT certificate - Mobile phone offences Driving without due care and attention

-✓ We can advise you on vehicle damage caused by potholes. ✓ We can advise you on matters relating to your Motor Insurance policy.

-✓ We can provide guidance on the claim process following a Road Traffic Collision.
+- Using a vehicle without insuranceDriving an untaxed vehicle - Seat belt offences - No MOT certificate - Mobile phone offences - Driving without due care and attention - ✓ We can advise you on vehicle damage caused by potholes. - ✓ We can advise you on matters relating to your Motor Insurance policy. - ✓ We can provide guidance on the claim process following a Road Traffic Collision.

-- We can't advise you on road traffic penalty notices for highway code contraventions (e.g. bus lane offences, stopping in a yellow box or other no stop zone, red route, driving down no vehicle access roads, illegal turns in the road). - We can't advise you regarding parking in loading bays or on yellow lines. - We can't advise you on clamping on private land. - We can't advise you on driving under the influence, driving without a licence or causing injury or death through dangerous driving. - We can't advise you on liability or court action relating to Road Traffic Collisions.

-We can't advise you on claims/ complaints against the police.
+★ We can't advise you on road traffic penalty notices for highway code contraventions (e.g. bus lane offences, stopping in a yellow box or other no stop zone, red route, driving down no vehicle access roads, illegal turns in the road).

+🗙 We can't advise you regarding

+parking in loading bays or on yellow lines.

+- ★ We can't advise you on clamping on private land. - ★ We can't advise you on driving under the influence, driving without a licence or causing injury or death through dangerous driving. - ★ We can't advise you on liability or court action relating to Road Traffic Collisions. - ★ We can't advise you on claims/ complaints against the police.

 We can't advise you on issues or queries regarding the Driver and Vehicle Licensing Agency (the DVLA).

-We can't advise on matters which do not relate to a motor vehicle (e.g. bicycles, e-bikes etc).
+We can't advise on matters which do not relate to a car or a van (e.g. bicycles, e-bikes etc).

-UK Employment law What we can advise on
+UK Employment law

-✓ We can advise job applicants, employees and former employees, agency/temporary workers, and apprentices, working under a contract subject to the law of England & Wales or Scotland, and who are working in England, Wales, or Scotland.
-We can advise on matters where the Employment Tribunal would be the correct venue for pursuing a claim, including (but not limited to): Unfair dismissal Discrimination
+We can advise job applicants, employees and former employees, agency/temporary workers, and apprentices, working under a contract subject to the law of England & Wales or Scotland, and who are working in England, Wales, or Scotland.
+We can advise on matters where the Employment Tribunal would be the correct venue for pursuing a claim, including (but not limited to):

+- Unfair dismissal - Discrimination

+Whistleblowing
-- Whistleblowing - Unlawful deduction of wages ✓ We can assist with other related employment issues, including: - Oueries about your contract - If you are under a performance improvement process - If you are facing disciplinary action · When and how to raise a grievance in the Civil Courts

-Oueries regarding sickness absence/ pay

-- Your entitlement to holidays/pay - Issues to consider before you resign - Your rights if you have not been paid correctly - Your rights & options when you have been presented with a Settlement Agreement
+- Unlawful deduction of wages We can assist with other related - employment issues, including: • Queries about your contract - If you are under a performance improvement process - If you are facing disciplinary action When and how to raise a grievance Queries regarding sickness absence/ - payYour entitlement to holidays/payIssues to consider before you resign - Your rights if you have not been paid correctly - Your rights & options when you have been presented with a Settlement Agreement or employee benefits

-We are unable to assist you if you are self-employed or if your query relates to someone working for you We are not able to help if you live or work outside of England, Wales or Scotland, or if your contract is not governed by English, Welsh or Scottish Law
+★ We are unable to assist you if you are self-employed or if your query relates to someone working for you ★ We are not able to help if you live or work outside of England, Wales or Scotland, or if your contract is not governed by English, Welsh or Scottish Law ★ We cannot advise Police officers or

-- ✗ We cannot advise Police officers or members of the armed forces Breach of contract claims or any other claims which need to be brought - We are unable to advise you on matters regarding tax issues, pensions or employee benefits - We cannot assist with queries regarding share options/vour rights as a shareholder, or your duties if you are a director - Any enforcement action (e.g. relating to a Tribunal judgment. an ACAS COT3 agreement, or a Settlement Agreement)
+- members of the armed forces X Breach of contract claims or any other claims which need to be brought in the Civil Courts X We are unable to advise you on - matters regarding tax issues, pensions

+- ★ We cannot assist with queries regarding share options/your rights as a shareholder, or your duties if you are a director - Any enforcement action (e.g. relating to a Tribunal judgment, an ACAS COT3 agreement, or a Settlement Agreement) We are unable to advise on Appeals against decisions of the Employment Tribunal